 Here’s a real-life example.
-HubSpot reduces their cash needs by requiring new customers pay $2,000 for training.
+HubSpot reduces its cash needs by requiring new customers to pay $2,000 for training.
 The customers are happy to do so because they feel like they are getting value from the course.
-But the secret is, the course itself costs far less than $2,000 to execute; it’s just a way to quickly earn back some of the CAC.
+But the secret is that the course itself costs far less than $2,000 to execute; it’s just a way to earn back some of the acquisition costs quickly.

 What Else Does John Say?

-The book also talks a lot about the benefits of recurring revenue, which, as a subscriber to this newsletter, you’re already familiar with.
-He also covers different recurring revenue models, but if you’re tight on time, I’d skip this section; it’s quite basic.
-Finally, he discusses how to reduce your churn rate with ideas on effective onboarding strategies, maintaining multiple tiers to allow subscribers to upgrade/downgrade rather than cancel, and requiring customers to pay up front to increase commitment.
+The book also talks a lot about the benefits of recurring revenue, which, as a reader of this blog, you’re already familiar with.
+He also covers different recurring revenue models, but if you’re tight on time, this section is a basic primer and could be skipped.
+Finally, he discusses how to reduce your churn rate with ideas on effective onboarding strategies, maintaining multiple tiers to allow subscribers to upgrade or downgrade rather than cancel, and requiring customers to pay upfront to increase commitment.